(xv) Provisions, Contingent Liabilities and Contingent Assets:

 The calculation is based on historical data of credit losses.
 The maximum exposure to credit risk at the reporting date is the carrying value of trade receivables disclosed in these financial statements as the Company does not hold collateral as security.

 The Company has evaluated the concentration of risk with respect to trade receivables as low based on historical data.
-Capital Management :

 The Company's objective when managing capital (defined as net debt and equity) is to safeguard the Company's ability to continue as a going concern in order to provide returns to shareholders and benefit for other stakeholders, while protecting and strengthening the Balance Sheet through the appropriate balance of debt and equity funding.
 The Company manages its capital structure and makes adjustments to it, in light of changes to economic conditions and strategic objectives of the Company.

-The main contention of the Show cause notices were that M/s.
-Nile Limited has cleared job worked goods to M/s.
+The main contention of the Show cause notices were that the company has cleared job worked goods to M/s.
 Amara Raja Energy & Mobility Limited and claimed exemption under Notification No. 214/86 dated 25.03.1986, however, the said exemption is not available to M/s.
 Nile Limited inasmuch as they have contravened the provisions of the exemption notification as when providing job work services on the goods of M/s.
 Amara Raja Energy & Mobility Limited, M/s.
 Nile Limited had used their own inputs to manufacture the final products and therefore are not eligible for the said exemption.

 The above Show cause notices were adjudicated and decided by the Commissioner of Central Tax, Tirupati vide Order-in-Original No. TTD-EXCUS-000-COM-03 to 06-19-20 dated 31.07.2019.
 The adjudicating authority had confirmed the above demands along with interest and penalties.

 M/s.
-Nile Limited has filed an appeal along with a pre-deposit appeal amount of Rs.1,24,84,822, before the Hon'ble Customs, Excise and Service Tax Appellate Tribunal (CESTAT) Hyderabad against the order passed by the Commissioner of Central Tax, Tirupati.
-The issue is pending before the CESTAT and has not been listed as of 31.03.2024.
+Nile Limited has filed an appeal along with a pre-deposit appeal amount of Rs.1,24,84,822/- before the Hon'ble Customs, Excise and Service Tax Appellate Tribunal (CESTAT) Hyderabad against the order passed by the Commissioner of Central Tax, Tirupati.

 The Company's Legal Counsel confirmed the validity of the appeals filed by the company in the above matters.
 Considering the Legal Advice, the demand has not been provided for, but disclosed as a Contingent Liability.